 Curtin College acknowledges and respects the diversity of religious and spiritual beliefs of its students and staff.
 Students at both the College and University have access to free and confidential chaplaincy services which are provided for the benefit of the Curtin community.
 Visiting Chaplains from a diversity of religious orientations are active on campus.
 Presently these include various Christian traditions including Anglican, Baptist and Roman Catholic and other traditions such as Baha’i, Buddhist and Muslim.
 A prayer and meditation space and a reflection garden are available for people of any faith.

-The Curtin Bookshop is located in the John Curtin Centre (Building 200).
-It stocks a wide range of textbooks, as well as stationery, newspapers, magazines, novels, cards, postage stamps, computer and mobile phone products.
-The Bookshop also provides dry-cleaning and photo processing services.
+The Curtin University Bookshop is run by the Co-op.
+It stocks a wide range of textbooks, stationery, newspapers, magazines, novels, cards, art material and computer equipment.

 The bus station at the Bentley campus is one of the busiest in Perth, with seven different services stopping frequently during study periods.
 The Circle Route, which runs between Perth’s universities, train stations and shopping centres, stops every 15 minutes between 6:30am and 6:00pm on weekdays.
 Some buses, including the Circle Route, connect with train services that run to the outer metropolitan area.